deepanshu1420/CarRacingGame/README.md

 git clone <your-repo-link>

 # Navigate to the project folder
-cd car-racing-game
+cd CarRacingGame

-# Go Live or Open the HTML file in your browser
+# Go Live or Open the index.html file in your browser